Tonycodesnow/E-Commerce-Back-End/README.md

 ```
 npm i
 ```
-Then, run the folloeing command to run the seed file:
+Then, run the following command to run the seed file:
 ```
 npm run seed
 ```